technyon/nuki_hub/README.md

 ### Keypad

-- See the "Keypad control (optional)" section of this README.
+- See the "Keypad control" section of this README.

 ### Info